 There was a pastor in Vogsósar – Eiríkur Magnússon – who was a well-known sorcerer.
 He knew well how to handle such terrible specters.
 But, as a Christian clergyman, he was not too happy to enter into such adventures.

 He had a weakness – he loved brennivín a bit too much.
 This was used by the victims of Gunn.

 One day six men from Reykjanes arrived at the house of Eiríkur and kindly asked for his assistance.
 Rich supplies of brennivín were added as a conclusive argument.

 This worked true miracles.
 Eiríkur did not come himself – he just gave a ball of yarn and told: villagers should give the end of the thread into the hands of draug.
-The ball itself would take the specter to a safe place without exit.
+The ball itself would take the specter to a safe place without an exit.

 The men from Reykjanes returned home and did, as they were told.

 Gunn indeed took the end of the thread – and the ball miraculously started to roll and pulled her with it.
-Finally, the ball fell into a large fumarole and ghost followed it.
+Finally, the ball fell into a large fumarole and the ghost followed it.

 Some tell though that the ghost was not dragged in the fumarole.
 The terrible draug reportedly is attached to the short thread and is crouching around the fumarole, unable to escape and not willing to jump in it.

 Since then this terrible ghost does no harm but the fumarole got its name.